ivov/nodemaker/docs/cli-reference.md

 For more type information on `TriggerNodeParameters`, see [the global type definition](https://github.com/MLH-Fellowship/nodemaker/blob/0e2756722f8b8f262ab3bf65e005c24c97c6ce0a/globals.d.ts#L105-L134).

 Field display restrictions are inferred from the structure of the params object, but if you need an additional field display restriction, add it with `extraDisplayRestriction: { fieldName: boolean }`.
-Refer to [the global type definition](https://github.com/MLH-Fellowship/nodemaker/blob/6adfcc1f7415ccc4d8b165af51bf25631efb1dc9/globals.d.ts#L156-L170).
+See [the global type definition](https://github.com/MLH-Fellowship/nodemaker/blob/6adfcc1f7415ccc4d8b165af51bf25631efb1dc9/globals.d.ts#L156-L170).

 ### `DocsParameters`